 This document satisfies Development Consent Conditions 35 to 37 within Schedule 3 and the Statement of Commitments in Appendix 2 for the Project.
-A checklist of where each condition has been addressed in this document is provided in Table 2.
+A checklist of where each condition has been addressed in this document is provided in Table 2, and Table 3 provides a similar checklist where each of the Statement of Commitments has been addressed in this document.